Technology & Safety Explored

 Article Credit to ADAPT Automotive.

-What are your views on driver-assisted vehicles, do you think they are safer than vehicles being driven by humans?
+What are your views on Tesla vehicles accounting for the lion’s share of crashes that involve driver-assist technologies?
+Would you purchase one?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.

 Click HERE to join the CRA Industry Newsletter, it’s FREE